1976 Texas Tech Red Raiders football team

 The 1976 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Southwest Conference (SWC) during the 1976 NCAA Division I football season.
 Led by second-year head coach Steve Sloan, the Red Raiders compiled an overall record of 10–2 with a mark of 7–1 in conference playing sharing the SWC title with Houston.
 Texas Tech was invited to the Astro-Bluebonnet Bowl, where they lost to Nebraska.
 The team outscored opponents 336 to 206 and finished the season with the 38th toughest schedule in NCAA Division I.

-Previous season

-The 1975 team finished with an overall record of 6–5, 4–3 in conference play, finishing in fourth place in the Southwest Conference.
-The team went 0–5 against teams ranked in the AP Poll.
-The team was led by Steve Sloan in his inaugural season as the program's eight head coach.